simonhermann/mi-museum/content/3_1_history.md

 **Simplizität vs .Komplexität**

-> 99pi 170+171: automation paradox
+99pi 170+171: automation paradox:
-> Fly by wire system.
+Fly by wire system.
 Air France 447.
-> Automation acomodates incompetence, it is designed to do that.
+Automation acomodates incompetence, it is designed to do that.
-> Automation -> erosion of skills -> more automation.
+Automation -> erosion of skills -> more automation.
-> Better: human centred automation.
+Better: human centred automation.
 Make it a team player

 <!-- XXXX Fazit Phase 4 -->
 <!-- XXXX Fazit Historie -->